cogeotiff/rio-tiler/docs/advanced/custom_readers.md

 ##### Abstract Methods

-Abstract methods, are mehtod that **HAVE TO** be implemented in the subclass.
+Abstract methods, are method that **HAVE TO** be implemented in the child class.

 - **info**: returns dataset info (`rio_tiler.models.Info`)
 - **statistics**: returns dataset band statistics (`Dict[str, rio_tiler.models.BandStatistics]`)